cxkoda/simple-backup-cron/README.md

 simple-backup-cron
 ==================

-A simple bash script to backup remote databases and folders.
+A simple bash script to backup remote databases and folders, forked from [marcaube/simple-backup-cron](https://github.com/marcaube/simple-backup-cron).

-This is a low-tech script I wrote a while ago to keep 10 days of backups of production assets on my workstation.
-I use it to backup [UGC](http://en.wikipedia.org/wiki/User-generated_content) like uploaded images and also MySQL dumps.
+This is a low-tech skeleton script to perform a generic backup task keeping a history of 14 days.
+I use this script mainly to backup a git repository from a somewhat unsave environment.

 ## Usage